rektide/web-midi-2/README.md

 # Specification 'web-midi-2'

-This is a repository for web-midi-2.
+This is a repository for web-midi-2, which hopes to some day extend or complement the current [Web MIDI API](https://webaudio.github.io/web-midi-api/) with support for MIDI 2.0 features.

 ## MIDI 2.0 Features